TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/rules/guide.md

 ## Teamspeak

-1. You can't be muted on teamspeak.
+1. You can't be muted on Teamspeak.
 2. Pilots are allowed to mute everyone except the VOICING FC.
 3. Your teamspeak and discord must match your in game name.